delta-leonis/frosty/readme.md

 ## Documentation

-The javadoc for the current code on `master` can be found on https://delta-leonis.github.io/frosty/
+The javadoc for the current code on `master` can be found [here](https://delta-leonis.github.io/frosty/)

 ## Setup